happyrabbit/linhui.org/_posts/2022-6-26-is_ds_still_sexy.markdown

 time: '9:38'
 ---

-# Scientist Cafe 2：Is data science still sexy?
+# Is data science still sexy?

 Do you like my post?
 Treat me a coffee?